Advice from Dr Kerry Chant, Chief Health Officer NSW Ministry of Health

 These updated measures will assist us to achieve the NSW Government’s aim to achieve no community transmission in NSW.
 NSW Health will regularly review and update this advice if the COVID-19 situation changes.
 I thank you and your communities for your support and ongoing attention to providing a COVID safe environment for all children, students and staff.

-Please refer to the NSW Department of Education, NSW Health or NSW Government websites for further information.
+Please refer to the NSW Department of Education, NSW Office of Sport, NSW Health, or NSW Government websites for further information.

 This advice replaces earlier advice on Minimising risk of COVID-19 transmission in community sports [14 August 2020] and Minimising risk of COVID-19 transmission in NSW school communities [14 August 2020].